A Unique Story

-Anthony always looked up to his grandfather, "Opa", and knew that the values imparted onto him would be carried along in every aspect of his life, personally and professionally.
+Anthony always looked up "Opa", his grandfather, and knew that the values imparted onto him would be carried along in every aspect of his life, personally and professionally.
 As Anthony's first entrepreneurial venture, Clay Bridges pulls two locations in the U.S. that hold special meaning to his relationship with Opa.
 CLAY PITTS ROAD in East Northport, New York is where Anthony learned the value of hard work.
 Whether it was woodworking, gardening, or riding the John Deere, the whole family had big smiles on their faces as this quality time defined the 1990s.
-TWIN BRIDGES, California was the long time summer getaway for Opa.
-His father-in-law was an engineer for Shell and built a log cabin at Lake Tahoe, secluded in the mountains, and a serene place to breath the mountain air and appreciate the beauty of our natural environment.
+TWIN BRIDGES, California was the long time summer getaway for generations.
+Opa’s father-in-law was an engineer for Shell and built a log cabin at Lake Tahoe, secluded in the mountains, and a serene place to breath the mountain air and appreciate the beauty of our natural environment.

 Clay has a historical significance in supply chains.
 In Mesopotamia circa 4000 BC, clay was discovered to be incredibly versatile due to its plasticity.
 By mixing clay with water, it could be molded into bricks, sun-dried, and used for the construction of temples and city walls.
 Clay enabled Mesopotamia to flourish and led to incredible structures such as the Chogha Zanbil, one of the few remaining ziggurats in the world.
 If you think about this from a resource availability perspective, clay was an early example of localized supply chain!